Menu

 2024/2025 Committee of Management

-Jac is an innovative leader serving as the Head of Digital Learning at an independent school in Melbourne.
-With 20 years of experience in the education sector, Jac has consistently demonstrated a deep passion for leveraging technology to enhance learning experiences and student engagement.
-Recognised for her expertise in educational technology integration, Jac has spearheaded successful initiatives that have transformed traditional classrooms into dynamic digital environments.
+Jac is an accomplished executive-level education leader with over 20 years of global experience in curriculum innovation, digital transformation, and future-focused learning.
 Her visionary approach to digital learning has led to the implementation of cutting-edge tools, platforms, and methodologies, enabling students to acquire 21st-century skills and thrive in an increasingly digital world.
 She regularly conducts workshops and training sessions for teachers, empowering them to effectively integrate technology into their pedagogical practices.
+Skilled in leading large-scale educational change, designing immersive learning environments, and building cross-sector partnerships.
+Jac has been operating at the interface of digital education in schools in Australia for over 10 years.
+Her expertise includes developing digital learning strategies, coaching educators, and leading technology integration in schools.

 Catherine Newington - CO-VICE PRESIDENT